section-engineering-education/engineering-education/content/articles/how-cart-algorithms-are-substantial-in-speech-emotion-recognition/index.md

 #### Training

 This is another crucial step of the speech recognition system.
 The step entails voice training of the computers for speech recognition.
-The entails entail assigning a weight of features using estimators and considering small sets of features.
+It involve assigning a weight of features using estimators and considering small sets of features.
 The estimators are trained on the features of the initial stage and predictive power.

 #### Classification